 I’ll show my hand upfront – I love a good Chardonnay but I know it is quite a divisive grape with many who don’t like it.
 Remember the “Anything but Chardonnay” or “ABC” era in the late 1990s?
-This was almost certainly in part a backlash against “Nothing But Chardonnay” being served.
-It was just everywhere and then sank almost into oblivion as Sauvignon Blanc became the white wine or grape “du jour”, superseded more recently by Pinot Grigio.
+This was almost certainly a backlash against “Nothing But Chardonnay” being served.
+Chardonnay seemed to be just about everywhere and then sank almost into oblivion as Sauvignon Blanc became the white wine or grape “du jour”, superseded more recently by Pinot Grigio.
 Although it has always had a loyal band of followers Chardonnay wine is gaining new fans as people realise that there are different styles of Chardonnay.
 This guide to Chardonnay therefore looks at what wines are made from Chardonnay grapes, why Chardonnay can produce different wines, how Chardonnay wines taste and what to eat with different styles of Chardonnay.

 It is widely considered that the better-rated Chardonnay wines come from cool climate areas where the grapes will maintain their acidity.
 In hotter regions as the sugar rises in ripening grapes, the acidity falls away so Chardonnay wines produced in some of the hotter, often New World, regions risked being overly fruity and a little heavy.
-As the grape grows so easily there is also a temptation to produce high yields but high yields tends to mean lower quality, more dilute wine.
+As the grape grows so easily there is also a temptation to produce high yields but high yields tends to mean lower quality, more dilute wine although this is a strongly-debated topic within the wine world.
+Perhaps a topic for a later blogpost!

-And then there’s the oak issue: in the 1980s and 90s many less reputable winemakers tried to copy Burgundian methods but in a more commercial style (White Burgundy being the epitome of Chardonnay and highly acclaimed for its elegance, intensity and relative longevity) and often produced wines which were over-oaked with very buttery flavours and little or no evidence of the grapes’ subtle fruit flavours or of the terroir.
+And then there’s the oak issue: in the 1980s and 90s many winemakers tried to copy Burgundian methods since white Burgundy was definitely considered the epitome of Chardonnay and was highly acclaimed for its elegance, intensity and relative longevity.
+However many less reputable winemakers tried to copy Burgundian methods but in a much more commercial style which often produced wines which were over-oaked with very buttery flavours and little or no evidence of the grapes’ subtle fruit flavours or of the terroir.

-This is not to say that anything but white Burgundy is poor quality, especially these days when terroir is becoming more of a focus for better wine producers even in warmer climate regions and over-oaking remains only at the lower end of the market.
+This is not to say that any Chardonnay other than white Burgundy is poor quality.
+In fact, these days terroir is much more of a focus for better wine producers even in warmer climate regions.
+They recognise that terroir gives them the opportunity to show what makes their vineyards special.
+Over-oaking remains only at the lower end of the market.

-Produced in cool climate Burgundy Chablis is perhaps the best known and best quality unoaked Chardonnay (though beware, a few Chablis wines are oaked).
+Produced in cool climate Burgundy Chablis like the one on the left is perhaps the best known and best quality unoaked Chardonnay (though increasingly, more and more Chablis wines are oaked though more for the texture than for the taste).

-New World unoaked Chardonnays from cool climate areas in places like Australia, New Zealand and Oregon tend to display a little more fruit – melon, quince, apple, pear and grapefruit – but remain lighter and crisp in style.
+New World unoaked Chardonnays from cool climate areas in places like Australia, New Zealand, Patagonia and Oregon tend to display a little more fruit – melon, quince, apple, pear and grapefruit – but remain lighter and crisp in style.

-Unoaked Chardonnay will match well fish dishes and seafood including oysters.
+Unoaked Chardonnay will pair well with fish dishes and seafood including oysters.

 Chardonnay has an affinity with oak; the wines that have been fermented and aged in oak or just aged in oak are more full-bodied, creamy and will age further in bottle, the better wines for up to 10 years.
-Aside from Burgundy wines, you can find prime oaked Chardonnay in Australia, New Zealand and Canada.
+Aside from traditional Burgundy white wines like Domaine Bachey Legros Bourgogne Saint Martin, you can find prime oaked Chardonnay in Australia, New Zealand, South Africa and Canada.

 Aromas and flavours are usually more intense and more complex ranging from baked apples, coconut, brioche and bread, nutty flavours like hazelnut, spice like cloves and cinnamon, vanilla, caramel and cream.
 These wines are still dry but the oak also makes them richer, sometimes with an oily or buttery texture.

-The current trend is to tone down the oak and produce more elegant wines with more subtle flavours.
-This is done by using used rather than new barrels and the smaller grained French rather than American oak.
+The oak does not need to be overdone and indeed the current trend, in order to produce more elegant wines with more subtle flavours, is to age wines in used barrels rather than in new barrels and to use barrels made from smaller-grained French oak rather than American oak.

 Oaked Chardonnay can pair really well with richer foods like foie gras, lobster and scallops, smoked fish, creamy dishes like risottos and steak béarnaise, chicken, mushrooms, truffles, butternut squash and pumpkin Serve the wines a little warmer than you would serve crisper styles to release more aromas and flavours.

-This tended to be the style of early New World Chardonnays and there are still many fans of this bigger, more tropical fruit style of wine.
-They tend to originate in warm climate regions in California, South Australia, South Africa plus Southern Italy and Spain and as a very general rule, they will not be expensive.
+Early New World Chardonnays tended to be big wines with more tropical fruit flavours and there are still fans of this style.
+These bigger, more intense Chardonnays tend to originate in warm climate regions in California, South Australia, South Africa plus some parts of Southern Italy and Spain.
+As a very general rule, they will not be expensive.

 The added sunshine, fermentation in stainless steel and maceration of the grapes on their skins help create those lush exotic fruit flavours such as pineapple, mango, ripe yellow apples and ripe peach.
 There may also be butterscotch and vanilla flavours if the wine is oaked.